Skip to main content

 The reason for higher winter radon was thought to be due to two factors:

-1. reduced dilution of inside air with fresh air when properties are closed up for winter
+1. Reduced dilution of inside air with fresh air when properties are closed up for winter

-2. forced air ventilation heating, wherein basement or ground-level air is heated and distributed throughout a property more so than when the heating is off.
+2. Forced air ventilation heating, wherein basement or ground-level air is heated and distributed throughout a property, more so than when the heating is off.

-However, in the 21st century, radon levels in North American are observed to be increasingly even across seasons, with many homes even showing higher radon in summer.
-The reasons for this are still emerging, but one hypothesis is increased use of air conditioning in summer and, as a result, the decreased ventilation of properties in the warmer summer months.
+However, in the 21st century, radon levels in North America are observed to be increasingly even across seasons, with many homes even showing higher radon in summer.
+The reasons for this are still emerging, but one hypothesis is increased use of air conditioning in summer and, as a result, decreased ventilation of properties in the warmer summer months.

 A study of paired winter and summer radon tests (using multiple different radon test technologies) in Canadian homes showed that 47.5% of buildings showed a minimal (<50 Bq/m3) difference, with 24.7% displaying ≥50 Bq/m3 greater radon in winter, and 27.8% displaying ≥50 Bq/m3 greater radon in summer.